OpenHPS/POSO/README.md

 # POSO: A Generic Positioning System Ontology
 *POSO is a generic ontology positioning system ontology.
 Other than many geospatial ontologies, POSO focuses on the semantics needed to express a positioning system, their techiques and the location data along with other information it can output.

+> :warning **Attention**: This repository is currently anonymised using [https://anonymous.4open.science/](https://anonymous.4open.science/) for the ISWC2022 blind review process.
+This anonymisation includes the ontologies, source code, license, documentation, website and permanent URL (purl.org) of the poso ontology.
+Please do not fork or use this repository.

 ## Repository Contents
 - `/1.0/`: POSO 1.0 ontology and related modules
     - `/1.0/poso.ttl`: POSO core ontolog